 No one is suggesting that you ride in the Primary position just to be awkward.
 Far from it.
 “Because the Primary riding position can result in some inconvenience to following drivers, it is reasonable to ride further to the left when this could help others, so long as your own safety is not thereby impaired,” says John Franklin (his emphasis).

 Cyclists on a narrow busy road can create a convoy of vehicles behind them waiting for an opportunity to overtake.
 It may be helpful in these circumstances for the cyclist to pull over and let these vehicles pass.
 Rule 169 of Highway Code refers to slow moving vehicles doing this.
 And what is a pushbike if not a slow moving vehicle?

 Of course there is much more than just the above advice.
 And I have not made any mention of when to use the Secondary position.
-But all the information in Cyclecraft is very useful, and could save your life!
-To see more and perhaps encourage you to read a copy of Cyclecraft, some more info is provided in the web item at https://road.cc/content/feature/why-dont-cyclists-stick-left-lane-267623
+To see just a fraction of what is in the book and perhaps encourage you to read a copy of Cyclecraft, some more info is provided in this web item, and scroll down on the page at https://road.cc/content/feature/why-dont-cyclists-stick-left-lane-267623